The Home Depot, Inc. research snapshot

 HD AI Stock Forecast Scenarios

 The HD AI stock forecast is scenario-based because earnings are sensitive to comparable sales, Pro project demand, gross margin, acquisition integration, interest expense, and capital returns.
-Using a $345.21 price reference, FY2025 adjusted EPS of $14.69, and a three-year model checked with the financial rigor tool, the mechanical outcomes are about $462.60 in a bullish case, $363.50 in a base case, and $248.90 in a bearish case before dividends.
+Using the $331.96 price reference, the $14.96 fiscal 2026 consensus adjusted EPS estimate, and a three-year model checked with the financial rigor tool, the mechanical outcomes are about $438 in a bullish case, $339 in a base case, and $238 in a bearish case before dividends.
+The ranges below reflect that the outcome depends on how fast housing demand and Pro share recover.

 Bullish case

-More likely if mortgage rates ease, housing turnover improves, comparable sales move above the 2026 guidance range, SRS and GMS expand Pro wallet share, operating margin stabilizes, and the market values HD near 25x higher earnings.
+More likely if mortgage rates ease, housing turnover improves, comparable sales move above the 2026 guidance range, SRS and GMS expand Pro wallet share, the July organizational realignment speeds innovation, operating margin stabilizes, and the market values HD near 22x higher earnings.

 Base case

-More likely if Home Depot delivers fiscal 2026 EPS growth near the flat to 4% guidance range, comparable sales remain near flat to 2%, integration costs stay controlled, and the multiple holds around the low-20s.
+More likely if Home Depot delivers fiscal 2026 EPS growth near the flat to 4% guidance range, comparable sales remain near flat to 2%, integration costs stay controlled, and the multiple holds near the current 22x forward level.

 Bearish case

-More likely if large projects remain delayed, housing affordability gets worse, tariff costs hit margin, Pro growth disappoints, debt remains elevated, or investors reprice HD closer to a high-teens earnings multiple.
+More likely if large projects remain delayed, housing affordability gets worse, tariff costs hit margin, Pro growth disappoints, the data privacy lawsuit adds cost or distraction, debt stays elevated, or investors reprice HD closer to a 15x earnings multiple.

 HD AI technical analysis